sartim/polymer-point-of-sale/README.md

 # Polymer JS Point Of Sale App

-Point of sale application UI build using Polymer js library
+Point of sale application UI built using Polymer js library

 **Setup and running project on dev**